 Our Response to the COVID-19 Pandemic.
 In response to COVID-19, the Company has focused on protecting our employees and ensuring a safe work environment.
+Where possible, our employees are working remotely.
+However, most of our production employees have returned to work.
 We formed a cross-functional crisis response team that meets daily.
 We help our business leaders manage items such as responding to workplace health and safety issues and protocols, interpreting government orders and securing personal protective equipment.
 The team developed a comprehensive handbook to document new work procedures and changes to production necessary to facilitate proper social distancing.
 Our business leaders have implemented training and change management initiatives to drive and maintain new ways of operating.

-In order to carefully manage cash, we reduced capital expenditures by over 60% to approximately \$60 million for 2020 and are limiting acquisition spending.
+In order to carefully manage cash, we reduced capital expenditures by nearly 60% to approximately \$70 million for 2020 (to be used primarily for maintenance capital) and are limiting acquisition spending.
 We eliminated non-essential expenses and postponed major projects, of which we expect to produce approximately \$100 million of fixed cost savings in 2020.
-The Company is also closely monitoring accounts receivable and managing our inventories.
+The Company continues to closely control all elements of working capital.